-90% of critical brain development occurs before kindergarten."
+80% of a child's brain development occurs before age three."

 Research Tells Us The Following